 - 100% organic cotton laces.

 As you can see, I opted to wear them with a cotton maxi dress.
 To me, they were perfect for this look.
 Comfort wise, they took me several wears to break them in around my achilles.
-But, what I did is wear them with jeans or flare leggings to that I could wear crew socks with them (and you wouldn’t see my socks, but could see the shoes) to break them in.
-You could totally wear socks with them all the time, if that’s what you prefer.
+But, I wore them with jeans or flare leggings to that I could wear crew socks with them.
+You wouldn’t see my socks, but could see the shoes.
+I did this to break them in.
+In summary, socks are a great option with them, if you prefer that.

-They go into great detail explaining their manufacturing process here, if you’re interesting in learning about the specifics.
+They go into great detail explaining their manufacturing process here.
+If you’re interesting in learning about the specifics, check that out.